 There are some clear rules when it comes to writing press releases — covering everything from news angles to structure.
-Debbie Leven offers a complete guide to writing press releases that get results
+Debbie Leven of The PR Coach offers a complete guide to writing press releases that get results

 Before you write and issue a press release, ask “Is there news value in this story?
 And, “Does it warrant a release?”
 Too often organisations feel obliged to write press releases using material that is not newsworthy.
 Fact: if the journalist does not consider it newsworthy, it won’t get coverage.
 Your aim is to get coverage and raise awareness among your target audiences.